MCLD/greatreadingadventure/dev/initial-developer-setup.md

 ### Database migration

+Database migrations are included with feature commits so in the case of using SQL Server you shouldn't need to add a migration to start using the software.
+If you wish to use SQLite or make changes to the data model, you must add database migrations to the project.
+The GRA applies all pending database migrations upon startup.

-Initial database setup and configuration can be done utilizing the [`dotnet ef`](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/dotnet) command line tool or the [Package Manager Console](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/powershell).
+Migrations can be managed with the [`dotnet ef`](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/dotnet) command line tool or the [Package Manager Console](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/powershell).

 Connection strings for creating migrations are located in the `GRA.Development` namespace and mirror the definitions in the default `appsettings.json` file.

-Here are steps for using `dotnet ef`:
+#### Using dotnet ef

 1. Navigate to the appropriate project directory for your database provider (e.g. `src/GRA.Data.SqlServer` or `src/GRA.Data.SQLite`).
 2. See a list of existing migrations: